srowley/ggity/README.md

 ## Alternatives

-[ContEx](https://github.com/mindok/contex) - built with LiveView in mind, actually being used, supports bar charts, Gannt charts and (very cool) sparklines.
+[ContEx](https://github.com/mindok/contex) - built with LiveView in mind, actually being used, supports bar charts, Gantt charts and (very cool) sparklines.
 It is also guided by grammar of graphics concepts but is not as dogmatic about it as this library will be.

 [Plotex](https://github.com/elcritch/plotex) - focused on time series.
 Dates/times are hard, and while I have not looked at it in detail I bet Plotex does them better than GGity.